The Asset Management Review: Switzerland

 - asset managers and trustees; and

-- fund administration companies and managers of collective investment schemes (CISs).
+- fund management companies and managers of collective assets, including investment schemes (CISs).

 Switzerland is not a Member State of the EU; therefore, EU rules and regulations do not apply directly to financial services activities conducted in Switzerland.

-In addition to AML rules that apply to all asset managers in Switzerland (see Section II.i), the conduct of asset management activities is, since 1 January 2020, subject to supervision.
-These activities conducted in connection with a CIS (see Section II.iii), or involving the trading of securities (see Section II.iv) or the management of Swiss pension funds assets (see Section II.v) are further subject to specific regulations.
-In light of its practical relevance, we further set out an overview of the rules applicable to the offer, in or from Switzerland, of interests in a non-Swiss CIS (see Section II.vi).
+In addition to anti-money laundering (AML) rules that apply to all asset managers in Switzerland (see Section II.i), the conduct of asset management activities is, since 1 January 2020, subject to supervision (see Section II.ii).
+These activities conducted in connection with CISs or of occupational pension schemes assets (see Section II.iii), or involving the trading of securities (see Section II.iv) are further subject to specific regulations.
+In light of its practical relevance, we further set out an overview of the rules applicable to the offer, in or from Switzerland, of interests in non-Swiss CISs (see Section II.v).

 i Regulation of asset management